Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Proof of

-In the denoising framework of Adam et al.\ \cite{APW17} a probabilistic densification algorithm is used in order to construct the masks.
-At the beginning of step $s+1$ the algorithm has already inserted $s$ mask pixels yielding the mask $\bm{c}^s$.
-At the end of step $s+1$ we want to have inserted a new mask pixel that is not in $\bm{c}^s$.
-Consequently, we can select a pixel only from the set $\mathcal{I}^s$, with $|\mathcal{I}^s|=N-s$ remaining empty mask pixel locations.
-The algorithm samples a set $\mathcal{X}$ of $\alpha$ distinct candidates from $\mathcal{I}^s$ uniformly at random (there are $C^{N-s}_{\alpha}$ different ways to do so):
+We derive the expression for the stated probability in \Cref{thm:pmf-dens} for step $k+1$ here.
+At the beginning of step $k+1$, \Cref{alg:densification} has already inserted $k$ mask pixels yielding the mask $\bm{c}^k$.
+At the end of step $k+1$ we want to have inserted a new mask pixel that is not in $\bm{c}^k$.
+Consequently, we can select a pixel only from the set $\mathcal{I}^k$ of remaining empty mask pixel locations, with $|\mathcal{I}^k|=N-k$.
+The algorithm samples a set $\mathcal{X}$ of $\alpha$ distinct candidates from $\mathcal{I}^k$ uniformly at random (there are $C^{N-k}_{\alpha}$ different ways to do so):

 Then one chooses the candidate $X^*\in\mathcal{X}$ with lowest reconstruction error (w.r.t.\ the noisy image $\bm{f}$):

 where $\bm{e}_X\in\R^N$ is the zero vector modified with a one at the location corresponding to mask point $X$.
 The minimizer does not have to be unique; in fact the set of minimizers